ThunderboomRecords/WAIVE-database-server/README.md

 DATABASE_FILE='data.db'
 ```
 The example above indicates the default values.
+This file is ignored by version control.

 Make sure `PORT` is a valid and usable port to serve requests.

 `ROOT` is the root path of the URL.
 For example, if this server should have a domain name `www.example.com/some/path` then `ROOT='/some/path'`.
 `ROOT` must begin with `/` and does not need to end with it.

-There is only one user account whos credentials can only be set by `USERNAME` and `PASSWORD`.
+There is only one user account whos credentials are set by `USERNAME` and `PASSWORD` fields.
 Set a stronger password than the default!

 If `UPLOADS_DIR`, `BACKUPS_DIR` or `DATABASE_FILE` begins with a `/` it is treated as an absolute path, otherwise it is relative from this repo.